Share this article

-Performed manually or automated with software application, penetration testing is now an essential part of IT security.
+Performed manually or automated with software applications, penetration testing is now an essential part of IT security.
 By simulating the tactics of your enemies would do to break through your defense, it exposes weaknesses in core attack vectors.
-It is a good way to protect your company.
+It is a great way to help protect your company.

 In the context of web application security, penetration testing is used to augment a web application firewall by the website development company or the MSSP.

-Vigilance is important in IT security and pentesting allows companies to stay to top of vulnerabilities, minimize the attack surface and preserve brand reputation, by proactively seeking out security weakness before someone else.
+Vigilance is important in IT security, and pentesting allows companies to stay on top of vulnerabilities, minimize the attack surface and preserve brand reputation, by proactively seeking out security weakness before someone with malicious intent does.

-Different pentests can be done depending on a company's need.
+Different pentests can be performed depending on a company's need.

 - Vulnerability scan or vulnerability test as a base level are executed with automated tools and scripts to find vulnerabilities.

 - Targeted penetration test on networks or web applications.

 - Red team penetration test covers all elements of the company and is much longer (it can take weeks).

 Our recent surveys at the RSA Conference in San Francisco and at Infosecurity Europe in London revealed that European and American IT professionals share a different attitude towards security and penetration testing.
 While 75% of U.K. respondents said, their company already runs security testing to understand their cyber exposure, only 15% of Americans do so.